Godzilla (Shōwa): Public displays

-A statue of the first Godzilla was installed at the "Godzilla The Art" exhibition at Shibuya PARCO in Shibuya, Tokyo.
-Another statue of Godzilla was installed at the Godzilla Expo in Sapporo, Hokkaido.
+A statue of the first Godzilla was installed at the "Godzilla The Art" exhibition at Shibuya PARCO in Shibuya, Tokyo, and Another one was installed at the Godzilla Expo in Sapporo, Hokkaido, Japan.
 A golden statue of Godzilla was installed at the Daimaru Matsuzakaya Department Store in Nagoya, Chūbu for the Great Golden Exhibition.
 A large statue of Godzilla's upper body was installed at Hibya as a way of promoting the 2023 film Godzilla Minus One.

-A statue of the 1955 Godzilla was placed on display at Shinsaibashi station in Osaka, Japan to promote the opening of the Godzilla Store in Osaka.
+A statue of the 1955 Godzilla was placed on display at Shinsaibashi station in Osaka to promote the opening of the Godzilla Store.
 The head of Godzilla from the 1968 suit, which was used in Destroy All Monsters (1968) through Godzilla vs. Gigan (1972), was placed on static display at Nihon Engineering College right next to the Kamata station.

 Toho made a full-body replica of the first Godzilla, which debuted at G-Fest in 2018 at Hibiya, Chiyoda, Tokyo.
-Yuji Sakai led a team that worked on the replica of the original suit, which had made an appearance in a short film made for the Eiji Tsuburaya Museum.
+Yuji Sakai led the team that worked on the replica of the original suit, which had made an appearance in a short film made for the Eiji Tsuburaya Museum.